-I have been working in the field of fine art photography for a long time.
-On and off, though mostly on, for more than 35 years.
+I have been working in the field of fine art photography on and off, though mostly on, for more than 35 years.
 If I had to put a time to it, I'd have to say my love of photography started when I took my first photography class at SUNY Plattsburgh.
 I was fortunate to have a great photography professor by the name of Bill Crosby.
-He was a photographer, but more an abstract artist working in oils.
+He was a photographer, but more an abstract artist working in oils...or was it acrylics.
 But despite his abstract painting, he was a great photography "teacher."
 I took so many photography classes, in fact, that when it came time for me to depart those hallowed halls, I had to "settle" for a Bachelor of Arts (not Science) in Biology.
 I also learned a good deal about photography ... and developed a love for large format ... working for a weekly newspaper in Potsdam, New York, where I made editorial images with a 4x5 Speed Graphic.

 My first camera was a Minolta SRT101, then a couple of Olympus OM1 cameras.
 Always with either Kodak TriX or PlusX.
-Then I married and had two kids.
+Then I married and had two wonderful daughters.
 Not much time for my photography, but I did manage to do some, setting up an in-bathroom dark room.

 Even though today I don't go out every day to make photographs, the absence of photography in my life left a hole in me.
 So I got back in with an 8x10 camera for which I had a 4x10 back made.
 My first real project was with a 4x5 while still in college.
 I borrowed the school's 4x5 and drove all over upstate New York looking for people who used their porches regularly.
 If I saw people on their porches more than three times, I'd ask if I could make their photograph.
 Photos from "On Porches" can be viewed in their own gallery.

 After reading on, you'll see that I tend to work in project mode nearly all the time.